-25. What is the National speed limit; Motorway limit; Minimum tyre depth?
+25. What is the National speed limit; Motorway limit; Minimum tire depth?

 26. What rules apply to a box junction?

-27. If there are two parallel white lines in the centre of the road, one continuous, one broken, which one would you obey?
+27. If there are two parallel white lines in the center of the road, one continuous, one broken, which one would you obey?

-28. What do two parallel broken white lines in the centre of the road mean?
+28. What do two parallel broken white lines in the center of the road mean?

-29. What does a broken white line in the centre of the road mean?
+29. What does a broken white line in the center of the road mean?

-30. What do white horizontal lines in the centre of the road mean?
+30. What do white horizontal lines in the center of the road mean?

 31. Why is a STOP sign octagonal and a YIELD sign triangular (inverted)?

-When the driver in front of you is turning right, when you intend to turn left, when the vehicles in the lane on your right is moving slow.
+When the driver in front of you is turning right when you intend to turn left when the vehicles in the lane on your right are moving slowly.

 2. Traffic on the right and traffic already turning.